active-place

 Mahabodhi Temple

-The Mahabodhi Mahavihara or more popularly known as the Bodhgaya Temple or the Great Stupa, is one of the shrines out of the 84000 shrines erected by King Asoka the Great in the 3rd century B.C.
-The Mahabodhi Mahavihara is the sole surviving example of what was once an architectural genre. http://bodhgayatemple.com/index.php?pg=history
+The Mahabodhi Mahavihara, more commonly known as the Bodhgaya Temple or the Great Stupa, stands as a remarkable relic from ancient times.
+It was among the 84,000 shrines constructed by King Asoka the Great back in the 3rd century B.C.
+Today, the Maha

 unLiked